Germanus V of Constantinople

-Germanus V of Constantinople (Γερμανός; 6 December 1835 – 28 July 1920) was the Ecumenical Patriarch of Constantinople from 10 February 1913 to 25 October 1918.
+Ecumenical Patriarch Germanus V (Γερμανός; 6 December 1835 – 28 July 1920) was the 261st Ecumenical Patriarch of Constantinople from 10 February 1913 until his resignation in 25 October 1918, serving as the primus inter pares (first among equals) and spiritual leader of Eastern Orthodox Christianity worldwide.

-Biography

-He was educated in Jerusalem and Athens before attending the Theological School of Halki.
-He was elected Metropolitan of Kos (1867), Rhodes (1876–1888), Iraklia (1888–1897) and Chalkedon (1897–1913).
+Germanus was educated in Jerusalem and Athens before attending the Theological School of Halki.
+He was elected metropolitan of Kos (1867), Rhodes (1876–1888), Iraklia (1888–1897) and Chalkedon (1897–1913).
 On 28 January 1913, he was elected Ecumenical Patriarch of Constantinople.

 He was one of the pioneers, in the years 1886–1897, of the efforts for the return of the exiled Joachim III of Constantinople.
 On 7 October 1918, a great rebellion against the Orthodox came and was condemned within the Church of Constantinople.
-He was forced to resign from the throne on 25 October 1918, retiring to Kadıköy, where he died and was buried in December 1920.
-He was the last Patriarch who received the imperial veranda, the state's recognition of the Sultan.
+He was forced to resign from the throne on 25 October 1918, retiring to Kadıköy where he died and was buried in December 1920.
+He was the last patriarch who received the imperial veranda, the state's recognition of the Sultan.